OneAppExchange/levelup/sessions/session-04.md

 `````

 Lets uncomment the console log of countClicks and see that render will be trigger with button click

+Lets uncomment the track and see now how the reactivity changes with the click

 ## Resources